 10. Lao Beer (Bia Lao)

-While Lao beer is not technically food, it is an essential companion of any dish when your in the country.
-It is the most famous brand of beer found in Laos, and widely considered to be the best tasting beer in the region.
+While Lao beer is not technically food, it is an essential companion to any dish when you are in Laos.
+It is the most famous brand of beer found in Laos, and is widely considered to be the best-tasting beer in the region.
 Lao beer is traditionally served with ice in small glasses, where it is enjoyed amongst friends and families.
 If you find yourself invited for a glass, be prepared to finish a few more bottles than you may expect!

 Join A Culinary Tour